CDT in NLP Programme closed - see below for possible options

 Opportunities existed to chat with a CDT NLP student to better understand how an applicant's interests were represented within the CDT, or School/University, by getting in touch with the CDT Coordinator (email@example.com) for appropriate signposting.

 Support for Postgraduate Research Students:

-As a PGR student, much of your work will be independent and self-directed.
-However, the Student Disability Service can still offer you support in relation to your studies.
+As a PGR student, much of their work was independent and self-directed.
+However, the Student Disability Service was available to offer support in relation to studies.
 For more details: Student Disability Service

 British Sign Language

 The University of Edinburgh has developed a plan for supporting the use of British Sign Language in University activities.
 For more details: BSL

 Application instructions were available through the button below.

 For more information specific to applying to the CDT NLP programme , such as what to include in an application, how to identify a supervisor, what does a good research proposal contain, etc, please click on FAQs button below.

 Please note: diversity information will be passed on to to our funders, UKRI.
 UKRI is gathering this as aggregated data of recruitment rounds/cohorts, not as individual data.
 Diversity data will not be used to report on individuals or specific universities.
 This data is being collected so that UKRI has a better understanding of the students its training provision attracts and supports.
 The data will be used to analyse general trends in student populations across UKRI.

 Please click on the Apply for a Studentship button below but please note that the application portal may not open until late October.